Nikevil/KAM-Lead-Management-System/README.md

 The application is deployed at: https://kam-production.up.railway.app/

-CI/CD pipeline runs on merge to main branch:
+CI/CD pipeline runs on merge to `Production` branch:
-1. Build application
+1. Install packages
 2. Deploy to production

 ## Contributing